econnet/econ/econ-1.0.rst

 :d6: access

-The registered *contributors* have access to all information.
-It allows them
+The registered *contributors* have access to the repo It allows them

 - to do their work (development and production)
 - to check the fairness (effort, financing and marketing)
 - interact (governance)

-Information can be reserved to contributors by `pgp`_-encryption.

-*Non-contributors* have also access to all non-encrypted information
+*Non-contributors* have access to the repo

 - to allow them to choose to contribute
 - to avoid repeating effort
-- to keep `tributes`_ together with content if the repo or even the whole project is forked
+- to keep `tributes`_ together with content

-  (see `dx`_ and `dj`_).
+Open information is to share effort.
+The econ contract demands profit distribution proportional to `tributes`_.
+Forking, even project forking,

+- does not lose the `tributes`_ and thus
+- still leads to profit for the contributors

+See also `ds`_ and `dj`_.

+Some information in the repo
+can be reserved to contributors by `pgp`_-encryption.

 .. _`ds`: